SebastianBoehler/python_livestream/README.md

   - Download and place in the tts/kokoro directory
   - TODO: migrate to v1_0

+## Continuous News Stream

+Set `NEWS_INTERVAL_MINUTES` in your `.env` file to control how often a new news segment is generated.
+The `main.py` script keeps streaming `screenshot.png` and background music while regularly creating fresh news audio using Google Gemini and the Kokoro TTS model.

 ## Troubleshooting

 - If FFmpeg is not in your PATH, the script will try to find it at common locations